Francesca Caccini: Compositional style

-Caccini's Primo libro is noted as utilising self-reflexivity.
-This is because many of her songs within this collection have titles which appear to 'answer' one another.
-For example the song "Che fai?" which means "what are you doing?" is followed by "Ardo" which translates to "I burn."
-The songs are also advanced in terms of breath control needed for performance, coordination of hands and voice, as well as the vocal range.
-Caccini uses romanescas in a unique and unconventional way in these songs.
-The songs in this collection is accompanied by an instrumental piece, with the intention of the individual performer improvising harmonies over.
-Although the musical pieces did not denote a specific instrument to use to play the accompaniment, it is likely that a theorbo would be widely used.
+Although the musical pieces did not denote a specific instrument for playing the accompaniment, a theorbo could be used.

 Works

-Francesca Caccini wrote some or all of the music for at least sixteen staged works.
+Francesca Caccini wrote some or all of the music for at least six staged works.
 All but La liberazione di Ruggiero and some excerpts from La Tancia and Il passatempo published in the 1618 collection are believed lost.
-Her surviving scores reveal Caccini to have taken extraordinary care over the notation of her music, focusing special attention on the rhythmic placement of syllables and words, especially within ornaments, on phrasing as indicated by slurs, and on the precise notation of often very long, melodically fluid vocal melismas.
+Her surviving scores reveal Caccini to have taken extraordinary care over the notation of her music, focusing special attention on the rhythmic placement of syllables and words, and on the precise notation of often very long, melodically fluid vocal melismas.
 Although her music is not especially notable for the expressive dissonances made fashionable by her contemporary Monteverdi, Caccini was a master of dramatic harmonic surprise: in her music it is harmony, more than counterpoint, that most powerfully communicates affect.